testingautomated-usi/DeepHyperion/README.md

 ## General Information ##
 This repository contains the source code and the data of the paper "DeepHyperion: Exploring the Feature Space of Deep Learning-Based
-Systems through Illumination Search" by T. Zohdinasab, V. Riccio, A. Gambi and P. Tonella, to be published in the Proceedings of the ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA 2021).
+Systems through Illumination Search" by T. Zohdinasab, V. Riccio, A. Gambi and P. Tonella, published in the Proceedings of the ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA 2021).

 ## Getting Started ##